monsterkodi/kode/readme.md

 **kode** is a programming language that transpiles to JavaScript.

-It is highly inspired by and *tries* to be compatible with [CoffeeScript](http://coffeescript.org), while adding a few enhancements.
+It is highly inspired by and *tries* to be compatible with [CoffeeScript](http://coffeescript.org), while adding some features and even further its minimalistic approach.

-Right now (end of 2021) it is a work in progress and not yet fully functional.
+Right now (end of 2021) it is a work in progress, but it works well enough that it can transpile itself.

 # A list of things that work already: